juanclopgar97/python_sharp/README.md

 Python sharp Delegates are a list of callables with the same signature, when a delegate is being executed (delegates are callable objects), it executes every single callable in its list.

 #### How to add callables into a Delegate
-It is really important to keep the callables added into the delagete with consistent signatures due parameters passed to the delegate when is being executed are the same ones passed to every single callable in the collection, so if one callable signature is expecting only 2 parametters and the next callable 3 parametters this is going to cause a TypeError that might look like this:
+It is really important to keep the callables added into the delegate with consistent signatures due parameters passed to the delegate when is being executed are the same ones passed to every single callable in the collection, so if one callable signature is expecting only 2 parametters and the next callable 3 parametters this is going to cause a TypeError that might look like this:

 ```python
 from python_sharp import *